On-Selling of Electricity and Gas

 Last updated:

-Embedded networks and On-site Power Supply Arrangements (OPSA) to be regulated under the Alternative Electricity Services (AES) registration framework
+Embedded networks and On-site Power Supply (OPS) arrangements to be regulated under the Alternative Electricity Services (AES) registration framework.

-• Following consultation, the Cook Government has announced the decision to extend protections to electricity customers in embedded networks and OPSA.
+• Following consultation, the Cook Government has announced the decision to extend protections to electricity customers in embedded networks and under OPS arrangements.

-• Consultation on draft Regulations to prescribe these services and the initial version of the AES Code of Practice will happen later this year.
+• Consultation on draft Regulations to prescribe these services is now open.

 On-sellers purchase electricity or gas supplied from the main network or grid and sell it to consumers in a privately-owned and operated network, usually called an embedded network.